goodhelper1/NicolauHack/README.md

 Problems
 ===========
-to compile your project must be chosen in the initial project solution start project compiler nicolau hack and nicolau theme as dependents.
+to compile your project must be chosen in the initial project solution start project compiler (nicolauhack)as primary and (nicolautheme) as dependents.

 Credits
 -------